Tiana01/Practice_Work/README.md

 # Practice_Work
 ## Description
-These are some of the stuff i worked on over time at PSI
+These are some stuff i worked on over time